 The Carpathian Mountains are the third longest (after the Ural Mts. and Scandinavian Mts.)
 European mountain range, stretching along some 1,500 km between the Czech Republic and Austria in the west, and eastern Serbia in the south.
 The Carpathian region encompasses approx. 209,000 km2, covering considerable parts of the Slovak Republic and Romania, as well as vast border areas of the Czech Republic, Hungary, Poland, Ukraine, and Serbia.
-Unique and cultural heritage values of this region, shared by seven Parties to the Carpathian Convention, are usually best preserved inside and around countless protected areas.
-As as many as 323 of protected areas in the Carpathian region exceeded 100 ha in size, including 43 national parks, 8 nature parks, 2 geoparks, 19 landscape parks, 38 protected landscape areas, 168 nature reserves, 38 nature monuments, and 7 other protected sites.
+Unique natural and cultural heritage values of this region, shared by seven Parties to the Carpathian Convention, are usually best preserved inside and around countless protected areas.
+As of January 2021, as many as 323 of protected areas in the Carpathian region exceeded 100 ha in size, including 43 national parks, 8 nature parks, 2 geoparks, 19 landscape parks, 38 protected landscape areas, 168 nature reserves, 38 nature monuments, and 7 other protected sites.

-The Strategy for enhancing biodiversity and landscape conservation outside and inside protected areas (further "the as Strategy") aims support, facilitate, and enhance the implementation of the Framework Convention on the Protection and Sustainable Development of the Carpathians (Kyiv, 2003) and its thematic Protocol on conservation and sustainable use of biological and landscape diversity (Bucharest, 2008) the local and regional level, as foster the achievement of the objectives of the EU Biodiversity Strategy for 2030 "Bringing nature back into our lives".
+The Strategy for enhancing biodiversity and landscape conservation outside and inside protected areas (further as "the Strategy") aims to support, facilitate, and enhance the implementation of the Framework Convention on the Protection and Sustainable Development of the Carpathians (Kyiv, 2003) and its thematic Protocol on conservation and sustainable use of biological and landscape diversity (Bucharest, 2008) at the local and regional level, as well as foster the achievement of the objectives of the EU Biodiversity Strategy for 2030 "Bringing nature back into our lives".